TheWallOfDucks/chaos-duck/CONTRIBUTING.md

     - Should support all the different services and chaos functions
     - Should not be disruptive. (i.e. it should not break anything if you don't use that notification provider)
 3. Implement the notification provider in `src/classes/notification.ts`, again following the `slack` implementation as an example

+### How to Debug

+> I've made a change, now how do I test it?

+1. Re-build the source with your change
+    - `npm run link`
+2. Deploy your changes to your AWS account
+    - If you already have a `duck.json` file then run `chaos-duck deploy`
+    - If you don't have a `duck.json` file then run `chaos-duck config`, follow then prompts, then run `chaos-duck deploy`
+3. Once your deployment is complete, login to the AWS console for your account
+4. From the AWS services page, select Lambda
+5. Filter for `chaos` and you should see your function.
+Click on the function name to go to your function
+6. Switch to the monitoring tab
+7. Click "View logs in CloudWatch"
+8. Open the CloudWatch log corresponding to the correct event time
+9. In the CloudWatch log you should be all `console.log`'s that have been added to the code

 ### TODO